-At Ought, our mission is to automate and scale open-ended reasoning, so that future improvements in ML help as much with thinking and reflection as they do with tasks that have clear short-term outcomes.
+Our mission is to scale up good reasoning.
+We want ML to help as much with thinking and reflection as it does with tasks that have clear short-term outcomes.

 Likely impacts of machine learning

 In the near future, ML has the potential to reshape any area of life where we have clear metrics and plenty of data, probably mostly for the better: